arplaboratory/TrajPlanARPL/README.md

 perch_config.yaml
 visual - true.
 Allows visual feedback to pushed in.
+Will expect Geometry_msgs/Array for AprilTagDetection on topic name "/tag_detections_pose" to use that pose.

 target - 4x4 matrix example given.
 Only the first 3x3 block.
 Will set a desired target if you want to hardcore it.
 This will be applied to the last target.If no target is set then we assume a full stop.
 Will be overrieded by visual if visual is enabled to true.